 I noticed a very long and loose leash tethering the dog riding in the back to the right side of the motorcycle.
 (It seemed like it would be more useful when keeping the dog tied to the motorcycle while parked, rather than while riding.)
 If the dog slipped off that piece of luggage, the dog would be dragged behind the bike.
 The leash was that long and that loose.

 Plus, this was on a fast-moving highway.
 We were going over 55 mph when the motorcyclist passed us.
-Lots of fast-moving tractor-trailer trucks and other vehicles were in the lanes on either side of the motorcyclist.
+Lots of fast-moving tractor-trailer trucks and other vehicles were in the lanes on either side of the motorcyclist:

 I couldn’t help but cringe.

-Other Dogs On Motorcycles
+Photos Of Other Dogs Riding Motorcycles

 I’ve seen stuff like this online before, but never in person.